Minnesota Trout UnlimitedMinnesota Trout Unlimited

 In 2024, the Minnesota Legislature adopted language to provide clarity and reinforce DNR’s longstanding interpretation that a specific waterway could be a public water even if it was not listed on the Public Waters Inventory.
 The language reinforces the DNR’s and Court’s interpretation and affirms that it is the statutory definition that defines the scope of the State’s jurisdiction over public waters.

 The Senate Environment Policy bill (SF 2781) contains a provision (Ar1.
 Sec.
 15) that would make which waterways are protected under state law less clear by repealing the clarification adopted last year.
-This repeal would most certainly result unnecessary ambiguity and lawsuits.
+This repeal would most certainly result in unnecessary ambiguity and lawsuits.

 The bill is being heard May 1, 2025 at 8:30 AM and we need you to contact members of